100 Days of Rejection Challenge: overcome your fear of rejection

 “I started teaching people how to turn rejections into opportunities.”

-This negative moment has become “why” in life.
-Jia writes about this on his blog, his book, his Ted talk, and his app.
+This negative moment has become Jia’s “why” in life.
+He writes about this on his blog, book, TED talk, and app.

 Discussion Questions: Would these strategies to overcome rejection work for you?